ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 m <- glm(EDUC~female + black + amer_indian + asian + islander + mixed_race + mex + pr + cuban + dom + salv + otherhispan, family = binomial, data = result)
 ```

 Due to constraints in computing power and the breadth of the data used in this project, the binary logistic regression was run using a randomly selected sample population of 100,000 observations.
-This did not change the code for binary logistic regression much, only impact the data source for the equation.
+This did not change the code for binary logistic regression much, only impacting the data source for the equation.
 The code for the sample construction and the subsequent changes to the binary logit are below.

 ```R
 # sample data